Supervisor Development Program (SDP)

 Modular series across the first months

-Shorter sessions spread across the critical early period in the role, so each skill — instructions, delegation, discipline, handling pressure — is learned just as the supervisor needs it.
+Shorter sessions spread across the critical early period in the role, so each skill — instructions, delegation, conflict, discipline, handling pressure — is learned just as the supervisor needs it.

 An ongoing supervisor-development rhythm